Support Services for students at Southern Sydney

 We offer FREE services, support and events@ SSYD to help you succeed in your studies.
 View our services below to see how we can help you or email us for more information.

 Learning Development offers free assistance to all enrolled students who may need help understanding assessment tasks or wish to improve their academic skills.
-Stephane Cordier is the learning developer at Southern Sydney campus on Tuesdays and Wednesdays.
+Stephane Cordier is the learning developer at Southern Sydney campus and he will be on campus on Mondays and Fridays for individual appointments.
 Academic skills workshops, individual consultations and self-access learning resources are available.
 Visit the Southern Sydney campus moodle site to book your appointment.

 Peer Assisted Learning - PAL